milancurcic/milancurcic.github.io/index.md

 ---

 I'm a scientist, founder, and author.
-I study water-wave physics in hurricane conditions with Prof. Brian Haus in the [SUSTAIN](http://sustain.rsmas.miami.edu) lab at the University of Miami, supported by the National Science Foundation.
+I study ocean waves in hurricanes with Prof. Brian Haus in the [SUSTAIN](http://sustain.rsmas.miami.edu) lab at the University of Miami, supported by the National Science Foundation.
 I'm also building [Cloudrun](https://cloudrun.co) with my friend and cofounder Josh Noe.
 Cloudrun is a SaaS platform for on demand and custom numerical weather prediction.
-I wrote a [book](https://www.manning.com/books/modern-fortran?a_aid=modernfortran&a_bid=2dc4d442) on parallel Fortran programming, and am the founding member of the [fortran-lang.org](https://fortran-lang.org) community project.
+I wrote a [book](https://www.manning.com/books/modern-fortran?a_aid=modernfortran&a_bid=2dc4d442) on parallel Fortran programming, and am a founding member of the [fortran-lang.org](https://fortran-lang.org) community project.

-I grew up and went to school in Serbia before coming to Miami in 2009 for grad school.
-I worked as a tattoo artist in Belgrade from 2007 to 2009.
+I grew up in Serbia where I went to school and worked as a tattoo artist from 2007 to 2009.
+I came to Miami in 2009 for grad school.
-During my PhD, I worked with teams from US Navy and NASA on building and improving Earth system prediction models.
+During my PhD, I worked with teams from US Navy and NASA to build and improve Earth system prediction models.
 You can find all my papers [here](https://milancurcic.com/publications).
 Now I write, do research, and build software.
-I enjoy doing many things -- it makes life more interesting for me.
+I enjoy doing many things--it makes life more interesting for me.
 I live in Boca Raton, Florida, with my wife Evelyn and son Nolan.

 I'm here to help.
-My formal expertise is in wave physics, parallel computing and Earth system model development, but you can ask me anything.
+My formal expertise is in wave physics, parallel computing, and Earth system model development, but you can ask me anything.
 I'm interested in computer science, weather and ocean prediction, cloud computing, entrepreneurship, and remote work.